-As of Decei As of December 31,
+As of Decer As of December 31,

-2016 2017
+2017 2018

 RMB RMB

-Accrued income tax - non-current - 6,041,195
+Accrued income tax - non-current 6,041,195 -

 During the year ended December 31, 2017, certain domestic subsidiaries of the Company sold solar modules to the Company's overseas solar projects entities in Mexico and Argentina with unrealized losses.
 Considering these overseas solar projects are still under construction, the Company accrued income tax liability in connection with the unrealized losses in accordance with ASC 810-10.
+No such transaction incurred during the year ended December 31, 2018.